-While many retailers have installed technology in their stores to offer proximity marketing, few are those who offer a true mobile check-in experience.
+While many retailers have installed technology in their stores to offer proximity marketing, few offer a true mobile check-in experience.
 Here are some examples of the most advanced companies.

 A latecomer in e-commerce, Walmart now sees itself in a critical race against Amazon, and has invested heavily from back-end automation to shelf restocking robots.
 For customers, the Walmart app automatically kicks into Store Assistant mode as they enter a store, featuring barcode scanning, product search, customer reviews and in-app payment.
 Other technologies announced so far include barcodes for returns, associate mobility, Virtual Reality training and Augmented Reality entertainment.

 Shop floor maps and navigation were added to the app early 2018 and are gradually being rolled out to Walmart’s nearly 5,000 stores.
 The maps can locate items from an integrated digital shopping list available in the app.
 As an extension, a dotcom service allows in-store customers to order anything from walmart.com with the help of an associate and pay in-store.

 But Walmart’s journey has not been without its challenges.
 For example, Scan and Go functionality was launched in 2018 only to be withdrawn a few months later due to lack of uptake.
 Walmart’s customers are still finding their way with all this technology.

 Customers can digitally check-in to 50 of Target USA’s nation-wide stores, by opening the Target app.
 The stores are equipped with a network of BLE beacons fitted to the LED lighting, and the brand can locate their customers anywhere in-store to make offers and suggestions of items in their vicinity.
 These are kept in the ‘Target Run’ newsfeed-like list which is updated as the customer navigates through the aisles.